fahimshahariar1/bulldozer-price-prediction/README.md

 ### Convert string to categories
 > One way we can turn all of our data into numbers is by converting it into pandas categories
-> You can check few in here https://pandas.pydata.org/pandas-docs/version/1.4.4/reference/general_utility_functions.html
+> You can check few in here https://pandas.pydata.org/pandas-docs/version/1.4.4/reference/general_utility_functions.html first we will be finding all the labels or columns that has string values for label, content in df_tmp.items():
+    if pd.api.types.is_string_dtype(content):
+        print(label)
+Then